art-e-fact/ManiSkill-Learn/README.md

 python -m tools.run_rl configs/bc/2tasks_large.py --gpu-ids=0 --cfg-options "env_cfg.env_name=OpenCabinetDrawer_1045_link_0-v0" "eval_cfg.save_video=True" "eval_cfg.num=10" "eval_cfg.use_log=True" --work-dir=./test/OpenCabinetDrawerDoor/  --resume-from=./test/OpenCabinetDrawerDoor/BC/models/model_25002.ckpt --evaluation
 ```

-The submission for the PushChair and MoveBucket task is the pretrained model with the code from the main branch
+The submission for the PushChair and MoveBucket task are the pretrained models (`models/PushChair-v0_PN_Transformer.ckpt` and `models/MoveBucket-v0_PN_Transformer.ckpt`) with the code from the main branch  (i.e. no work was done on these challenges)

-(i.e. no work was done on these challenges)
+Please check instructions below for more instructions related to ManiSkill-Learn

 # ManiSkill-Learn